-When is an episiotomy needed?
+Why is an episiotomy done?

-Recovery from an episiotomy or perineal tear
+What can you expect as you recover from an episiotomy or perineal tear?

-Recovery from an episiotomy or tear can be uncomfortable or quite painful, depending on how deep and long the incision or tear is.
-Pain typically affects sitting, walking, urinating, and bowel movements for at least a week.
+Recovery can be uncomfortable.
+The amount of pain you have depends on how deep and long the cut or tear is.
+You may have pain when you sit, walk, urinate, or have bowel movements.
+The pain may last for at least a week.
 Your first bowel movement may be quite painful.
-An episiotomy or tear is usually healed in about 4 to 6 weeks.
+An episiotomy or tear usually heals in about 4 to 6 weeks.

 To reduce pain and promote healing:

 - Put ice or a cold pack on your perineal area.

 Do this for 10 to 20 minutes at a time.
 Put a thin cloth between the ice and your skin.

 - Have regular sitz baths in a tub of warm, shallow water.

 Drink plenty of water.
 Your doctor or midwife may recommend medicine to prevent constipation.